==================

 Best Birding Season: November through April

 Corkscrew Swamp is one of the best places for bird watching in Florida.
 The place is a haven for people who love the wilderness.
 It is also known as the Muir Woods of the East Coast.
-The spot includes a boardwalk spanning over 2.25 miles that will bring you among the trees with a height of over 100 feet to make exploring more pleasant.
+The spot includes a boardwalk spanning 2.25 miles that will bring you among the trees with a height of over 100 feet to make exploring more pleasant.

 Since humans and the National Audubon Society haven’t touched the sanctuary, it strives to maintain its pristine condition.
 It means you may not see people offering trained animal shows or feeding captive animals.
-However, if you are thrilled by the chatter of birds, a wild alligator, and tropical flowers, then the place is perfect for you.
+However, if you are thrilled by the chatter of birds, wild alligators, and tropical flowers, then the place is perfect for you.

 Significant Bird Species